cyvu37/BayesFRET/README.md

 ## GUI Features
 TBA

-## The System Tray Icon
+## GUI: The System Tray Icon

 <p align="center"><img src="resources/BayesFRET - system icon.jpg"/></p>

 When opened, BayesFRET produces a system tray icon in Windows and macOS.
-Right-clicking the icon in Windows or left-clicking the icon in macOS yields a context menu of commands.
-The "Status" and "Settings" sections of the context menu are shortcuts to commands in the GUI.
+The _Status_ and _Settings_ sections of the context menu are shortcuts to commands in the GUI.

 Context Menu CMD | GUI Equivalent :----------------|:----------------